EndsOfTheEarth/QueryLite/Documentation.md

 ## Left Joins

-When a table is used in a left join its result can be empty / null.
-In this case the selected columns of the left join table will default in different ways depending on their .net type.
-Reference types (e.g. string, byte[] and key types) will return null (Even when non-nullable reference types is turned on), value types will default to their default value e.g. short / int / long will default to 0.
-Nullable value types will default to null.
+When a table is used in a left join, the query result can return a null value internally.
+In this case all types will return as their `default` C# value except for non-null reference types.
+Non-null `string` will return as an empty string and non-null `byte[]` will return as an empty array.

-To detect if a left join result is null, it is recommended to select the primary key column of the table and check that the column is not set to its default value in C#.
+To detect if a left join result returned a null row, it is recommended to select the primary key column of the table and check that the column is set to its default value in C#.
 This will only work if the column never contains its default C# value.
 For example an integer primary key should never contain the value of 0.
 Note: That nullable columns are not suitable for this type of check as they can return null regardless of the join used.

 For example: